States of Emergency: The Most Disaster-Prone States in the US

 Hurricane season.
 Fire season.
 Flood season.
 Tornado season.

 Those times of year can be far more harrowing in some states than in others.
 And you'll want to know which states are more prone to natural disasters whenever you consider relocating, or think about your retirement years.

-Though no place is completely safe, the states on this list get hit by nature more than others.
+Though no place is completely safe from nature's fury, these states tend to get hit hardest and most often.
 They're the ones where presidents have declared the most major disasters.

-We've looked at Federal Emergency Management Agency (FEMA) records that go back 65 years and were current as of mid-July 2018.
-If you live in one of these states, make sure you have enough insurance.
+Our countdown is based on Federal Emergency Management Agency (FEMA) data that goes back 67 years and is the most recent available as of January 2021.
+If you live in one of these states, make sure you have enough insurance — and solid emergency savings.

 Iowa is another state that sees more than its share of floods, including one in 2008 that pushed the Cedar River in Cedar Rapids to its highest level on record.
 Floodwaters covered more than 10 square miles and displaced 10,000 people.

 The National Weather Service says Iowa also averages 46 tornadoes per year, though 2017 was one of the busier years, with 55 twisters.

 Other storms tear through the Hawkeye State with combinations of high straight-line winds, hail, ice and snow.
 A Halloween blizzard in 1991 destroyed up to $5 million worth of corn still in the fields.